Alexander-Fransson/GrpcWithTonic/README.md

 * create utils module in login_server/src/utils/mod.rs
 * create a proc-macro library in utils folder with $ cargo new proc-macros --lib $
+* specify the proc-macros crate as a dependency in login_server/Cargo.toml
-* cd into the proc-macros folder and add quite and syn crates
+* cd into the proc-macros folder and add quote and syn crates
 * create derive macros .../proc-macros/src/lib.rs for getting struct fields and to_hashmap
-* create a coresponding trait as the derive macro in login_server/src/utils/traits.rs
+* create coresponding traits as the derive macro in login_server/src/utils/traits.rs

-* specify the proc-macros crate as a dependency in login_server/Cargo.toml
+* add crate uuid -F v4 as the id's in the database are of that type.

-* crate base crud module in login_server/src/data_access/base_crud.rs
+* create the standard crd functions in login_server/src/data_access/base_crud.rs
+* use the standard in a controller f.ex as in login_server/src/data_access/user_controller/mod.rs
+* also create views for your table as in login_server/src/views/user.rs
+* creates tests as in login_server/src/data_access/user_controller/tests.rs